Susilo Bambang Yudhoyono: Hobbies

-Yudhoyono mentioned that volleyball is his favorite sport.
+Yudhoyono mentioned that volleyball is his favourite sport.
 He said he has loved the sport and play it when he was a middle school student, high school student, as a cadet in the Indonesian Military Academy, and even during his presidency when he make time to play.
 His love for the sport motivated him to form a volleyball team, Bogor LavAni on 1 December 2019, in which the name of the team derives from "Love" and "Ani" in honor of his love for his late wife, Ani Yudhoyono.

 Health

 Yudhoyono once suffered a kidney infection and received treatment at Gatot Soebroto Army Central Hospital on 17 July 2018.
-On 2 November 2021, he was diagnosed with early stage prostate cancer and received medical care in Mayo Clinic at Minneapolis.
+On 2 November 2021, he was diagnosed with early stage prostate cancer and received medical care in Mayo Clinic at Rochester, Minnesota.
 During Yudhoyono’s stay, then president Joko Widodo sent his presidential medical team to the United States to assist with his treatment.